jag82/note/README.md

 ##TODO:

+- set pitch, set duration (tests first, then implementation)

-- rests (see composer tests)
+- integrate into composer (add dot notation!)
-- add modification functions
-- add convenience getters

 - add things like frequency: consider separate packages when you have a concrete example such as alternate tuning

+>> work on composer: playing multiple notes

-- autodocumentation?
+- docment: autodocumentation?
 - publish package

 - code coverage and other badges?

 - custom formats/mapping (e.g. new Note('Ab-6-12', 'N#-o-d'), new Note({ l: 'A'}, { length: 'l'}))